namannimmo10/namannimmo.me/_posts/2016-03-30-19-34-25-internal_and_external_linkage_in_c++.md

 ---
 layout:		post
 title:		Internal and External Linkage in C++
-summary:	All you need to know about linkage in C++
+summary:	All you need to know about linkage in C++.
 date:		2016-03-30 19-34-25
 categories:	c c++ linker
 ---